Why I dont recommend CPAP

 Low Adherence Rates:

-Non-Compliance: Many patients struggle with compliance, meaning they do not use their CPAP machines as prescribed.
+Non-Compliance: Many patients struggle with compliance, meaning they do not use their machines as prescribed.
 This is often due to discomfort, inconvenience, or the psychological burden of wearing the device.

 Alternatives to CPAP: